Enhancing Visual-Language Modality Alignment in Large Vision Language Models via Self-Improvement: Experiment

 \subsection{Ablation studies}

-In this section, we conduct ablation studies on \ours from two aspects: the performance variation of \ours under different training epochs and the impact of different decoding temperatures on performance when generating response candidates.
+In this section, we conduct ablation studies on \ours from two aspects: the performance variation of \ours under multi-iteration finetuning and the impact of different decoding temperatures on performance when generating response candidates.

-\paragraph{Performance under different training epochs} Figure~\ref{fig: ablation study_epoch} shows the average performance of the model on benchmarks across different training epochs.
-For detailed performance on each benchmark, please refer to Table~\ref{exp: epochs} in the Appendix~\ref{app: exp}.
-We observe that the performance increase trend gradually slows down with more epochs.
-Specifically, the experimental results indicate that by epoch 3, the performance on most benchmarks does not improve compared to epoch 2, and even shows a decline on MME-perception.
+\paragraph{Performance of multi-iteration finetuning} Figure~\ref{fig: ablation study_iter} shows the average performance of the model on benchmarks across different training iterations on LLaVA-1.5-13B.
+For detailed performance on each benchmark, please refer to Table~\ref{exp: iters_13B} in the Appendix~\ref{app: exp}.
+In each iteration, we randomly resample 17k prompts from LLaVA's visual instruction tuning dataset for self-generation.
+We observe that the performance improvement is most noticeable in the first iteration compared to the base model.
+In the second iteration, there is an improvement, but it is not as pronounced.
+Although the average performance saturates in the third iteration, performance in some benchmarks continues to improve, as seen in Table~\ref{exp: iters_13B}.

 \paragraph{Different decoding temperatures} We also conduct an ablation study on the temperature used in temperature decoding during the response self-generation phase.
 The experimental results are shown in Figure~\ref{fig: ablation study_temp}.
 We find that as the temperature increases, the performance of SIMA also improves.
 We believe this is because, as the temperature increases, the responses generated by LVLM become more diverse and are more likely to exhibit hallucination.
 This increases the distribution shift between the responses generated by greedy decoding and those generated with higher temperature, leading to better performance improvements for LVLM during the preference tuning phase.